Projects We Support

 Streets of London is delighted to announce a new series of grants totalling £150,000 to ten amazing projects across London that offer life-changing support to people experiencing homelessness.

-Thanks to the generosity of our supporters, since 2015 Streets of London has provided more than £900,000 of vital funding to the homeless sector in London.
+Thanks to the generosity of our supporters, since 2015 Streets of London has provided more than £1 million of vital funding to the homeless sector in London.
 Below is some information about each of the fantastic projects funded this year and the important work they do.

 Street Outreach (£15,000 grant)